Athlete Interview: Josh Singh

 Josh Singh.
 Arcadia High School’s current fastest distance runner.
 With times of 15:02 in the 3 mile and 9:48 in the 3200 meters, Josh seems invincible.
 But what happens when someone like Josh gets injured?
 How does he handle it and how does it affect the future of his cross-country training?
 In this article, we interview Josh and get insight into the matter.

-“I first experienced an injury when I had my IT band injury sophomore year and it was a nightmare.”
+- What has your experience been like getting injured?
+How did you develop the injury and how did it affect your training and races? - “I first experienced an injury when I had my IT band injury sophomore year and it was a nightmare.”
 Singh says, “It happened because I wasn’t taking care of my body as a runner by rolling, massaging, and stretching my legs while doing high mileage like 80 miles a week.
 My actions during the training cost me 2 races where I had to rest.
 This IT band injury made me feel pain every time I tried to run, therefore my coach told me to rest.”

-“After the injury happened, I started taking care of my body a lot more by ice bathing, stretching, and rolling every day which helped me heal faster than I imagined.
+- What methods did you use for rehabilitation physically and also mentally? - “After the injury happened, I started taking care of my body a lot more by ice bathing, stretching, and rolling every day which helped me heal faster than I imagined.
 This was mentally challenging because I was seeing my teammates running and grinding without me but my coach told me not to worry too much and that I would crush this season no matter what since I had done a really good job by getting the miles in and having consistent training.
 I didn’t believe him because I just thought it was impossible.”

-“Some advice that I would like to give to the new runners is to always roll, stretch, and ice bath if needed in order to stay injury-free because I’ve made this mistake in the past and now I’ve experienced how it’s like being injured at the beginning of the season because I was being irresponsible.
+- Can you give some tips to other athletes who might want to prevent getting this injury and how to cope if they are injured? - “Some advice that I would like to give to the new runners is to always roll, stretch, and ice bath if needed in order to stay injury-free because I’ve made this mistake in the past and now I’ve experienced how it’s like being injured at the beginning of the season because I was being irresponsible.
 But if you do end up getting injured and have IT band syndrome, I would advise to take it easy, don't run if you’re injured and ice bath as much as you can after rolling and stretching.”

-“After recovering from IT band syndrome surprisingly my coach was right I performed way better and shocked a lot of people because I ran a 9:52 in the 3200 meters race as a sophomore which was 90 seconds faster than my PR from freshman year (11:30).
+- After recovering did you perform better or worse?
+How did you rebuild your strength for the future? - “After recovering from IT band syndrome surprisingly my coach was right I performed way better and shocked a lot of people because I ran a 9:52 in the 3200 meters race as a sophomore which was 90 seconds faster than my PR from freshman year (11:30).
 I think my body was just too tired and not taking care of it gave me this injury in the first place but I had performed really well.”

 Josh is feeling extremely strong for this upcoming track season as he has high aims for the mile and 3200-meter events.
 Since this is his last year of high school competition, Josh will do his best to prevent any future injuries.
 Good luck Josh!